-Vessels heading for the Caledonian Canal will head up the Firth into Inverness, passing under the Kessock Bridge en route – note that the bridge has a clearance of 29m, sufficient for most but not necessarily all yachts, and that the Canal is usually closed for two hours either side of low water during normal operating hours.
-Inverness Marina is a relatively new, fully serviced 150 berth marina located outside the canal entrance on the south side of the Firth, with access available at all states of the tide.
-This, together with a 75 berth marina at Seaport just inside the canal, makes an excellent base for exploring the city of Inverness, or a point for arranging crew changeovers, taking advantage of excellent road, rail and air links.
+Turning west into the Moray Firth, the choice of destinations increases significantly.
+Both Banff and Lossiemouth boast new marina facilities, complementing those at Whitehills and the pontoons in the picturesque harbour of Findochty (pronounced ‘Finechty’).
+This stretch of coastline is a popular dolphin-watching area and some crews will be accompanied by dolphins riding the bow wave for at least a short distance.
+Vessels destined for the Caledonian Canal will head up the firth into Inverness, passing under the Kessock Bridge to reach the Highland Capital.
+Travellers taking this route should note that the bridge has a clearance of 29m, sufficient for most but not necessarily all yachts, and that the canal is usually closed for two hours either side of low water during normal operating hours.
+Inverness Marina is a relatively new, fully serviced 150-berth marina located outside the canal entrance on the south side of the firth with access available in all tides.
+This, together with a 75-berth marina at Seaport just inside the canal, makes an ideal base for exploring Inverness or a point for arranging crew changeovers, taking advantage of excellent road, rail and air links.

-This is the final stopping point before rounding Duncansby Head, where the choice is then whether to head west along Scotland’s northern coastline, northwards to Orkney and Shetland, or north east to Scandinavia.
-The four main marina operators between Inverness and Shetland have grouped together to create the Viking Trail to encourage greater use of the new facilities and open up cruising routes to the northern isles.
+Boats that are heading on to Orkney or beyond need not venture up the firth but may instead head directly from Lossiemouth to Helmsdale, where there are pontoon facilities.
+Alternatively, the passage may be extended as far as Wick where there is a sizeable marina and plenty of shelter to be had inside the old harbour.
+This is the final stopping point before rounding Duncansby Head, where the choice is then whether to head west along Scotland’s northern coastline, northwards to Orkney and Shetland or north-east to Scandinavia.
+The four main marina operators between Inverness and Shetland have grouped together to create the Viking Trail to encourage greater use of the new facilities and open up cruising routes to the Northern Isles.